 Review NCATS' SBIR & STTR research priorities and eligibility criteria.

 How does NCATS support small businesses?

-NCATS offers small business funding opportunities and access to resources to support commercialization strategies through three different mechanisms:
+NCATS offers small business funding opportunities and access to resources to support commercialization strategies through two different mechanisms: grants and contracts.

-My business might be a good candidate for NCATS support — what should I do next?
+My business may be a good candidate for NCATS support — what should I do next?

 NCATS supports research and development for a range of technologies, instruments, devices and related methodologies.
 To find out if your small business is the right fit for NCATS support:

 - Ensure that your business or research institution meets the eligibility criteria.